-Historical survey of Spanish literature from its origins to the twentieth century.
+Historical survey of Literature from Spain from its origins to the end of 18th century.
 Representative works of each period.

 Opportunity for extensive research in areas of special interest to the student.
 Prerequisite: Approval of Department Chair and Dean.

-Historical survey of Hispanic-American literature from its origins to the twentieth century.
-Representative works of each period.
+Historical survey of Hispanic-American literature from the 20th century.
+Repetitive works of each period.

 SPA 366 The Hispanic-American Novel (3-6)